 - The model assumes that there is no overlap between the phases.
 However, in real projects, phases may overlap.

 The waterfall methodology provides a simple approach for planning projects.
 Each phase is completed before the next phase begins.
 It is very useful for smaller projects with well-defined scope and requirements.
-Proper planning should be made before to implement the waterfall project management model and each team member should understand their roles.
+Proper planning should be made before implementing the waterfall project management model and each team member should understand their roles.
 This model was very popular in the past but nowadays it is not used.
 On the other hand, it still remains useful for certain types of projects.
-Other project management methodologies such as agile, kanban and scrum are more popular in the software industry.
+Other project management methodologies such as agile, kanban, and scrum are more popular in the software industry.